pmccarthy/architecture/rfcs/0000-single-cluster-dnspolicy.md

 # Summary
 [summary]: #summary

-Proposal for changes to the `DNSPolicy` API to allow it to provide a simple dns strategy as an option in a single cluster context.
+Proposal for changes to the `DNSPolicy` API to allow it to provide a simple routing strategy as an option in a single cluster context.
 This will remove, but not negate, the complex DNS structure we use in a multi-cluster environment and in doing so allow use of popular dns integrators such as external-dns .

 # Motivation
 [motivation]: #motivation